-Use this programming sequence to display phone numbers programmed under known directory codes, i.e. if you wanted to see what phone number was programmed under directory code 2719 (assuming directory codes have been programmed for four digits).
+Use this programming sequence to display phone numbers, area codes and area code reference numbers programmed under known directory codes, i.e. if you wanted to see what is programmed under directory code 2719 (assuming directory codes have been programmed for four digits).
 This programming sequence will not allow you to delete phone numbers.

-- 1. Press 06 and enter the four-digit MASTER CODE (beep). - 2.
-Enter the directory code of the user phone number that you wish to display (1, 2, 3 or 4 digits depending on what was programmed in 3.2.1) then press (beep). - 3.
-The phone number programmed under the directory code entered in step 2 will be displaced on the programming display.
-If C C C C C C C is displayed, this indicates that no phone number has been programmed under the entered directory code.
+- 1. Press \06 and enter the four-digit MASTER CODE \ \ \ (beep). - 2.
+Enter the directory code that you wish to display the information for (1, 2, 3 or 4 digits depending on what was programmed in 3.2.1) then press \ (beep). - 3.
+The information programmed under the directory code entered in step 2 will be displaced on the programming display.
+The telephone number will display for 2 seconds, then the area code reference number and area code will display for 2 seconds.
+This sequence will repeat itself.
+If C C C C C C is displayed, this indicates that no phone number has been programmed under the entered directory code.
 If the first digit is flashing, this is the area code reference code and indicates that the number displayed is a long distance number. - 4.
-To display additional phone numbers press and repeat step 2. - 5.
+To display additional phone numbers press \ and repeat step 2. - 5.
 Press 0# TOGETHER to end this programming step (beeeeeep).